 3/4 cup (193 g) plain yogurt, at room temperature

-For the glaze 1 cup (115 g) confectioners’ sugar
+1 cup (115 g) confectioners’ sugar

 2 to 4 teaspoons milk or buttermilk

-While the donuts are cooling, make the glaze.
-In a small bowl, place the confectioners’ sugar, 2 teaspoons of milk and the reserved vanilla seeds, and mix well.
+If you’re planning to use the optional glaze, transfer the donuts to a wire rack to cool completely.
+In a small bowl, place the confectioners’ sugar and 2 teaspoons of milk, and mix well.
 Add more milk by the half-teaspoon until you have a smooth but thickly pourable glaze.
 Working quickly, dip the top of each cooled donut in the glaze, turn back and forth a bit to coat well, invert the donut so the glaze is facing upward, and place on a flat surface to set.

 If you’re using the optional sugar-coating, invert the donuts onto a wire rack while they’re still warm.
 Dip each donut carefully in the melted butter and then press into the granulated sugar before replacing on the wire rack.
 The sugar coating will harden as it cools.